Blog

 19 Jan 2018

-n “Constructivist Design for Interactive Machine Learning”, Advait Sarkar argues that the Interactive Machine Learning (IML) loop facilitates constructivist learning, as it maximises the interaction between end-users’ experience of the Machine Learning (ML) model and their ideas about the status of...
+In “Constructivist Design for Interactive Machine Learning”, Advait Sarkar argues that the Interactive Machine Learning (IML) loop facilitates constructivist learning, as it maximises the interaction between end-users’ experience of the Machine Learning (ML) model and their ideas about the status...

 • Simard et al. “Machine Teaching: A New Paradigm for Building Machine Learning Systems” review